Please use the glossary below, which we have created to give you a deeper understanding of Mitsui & Co.

 The weighted average of actual sales price for our upstream oil and gas businesses.
 This takes into account the fact that there are several reference prices including JCC that influence our financial performance, and also that there is a time lag for the fluctuation of the oil price to be reflected in our financial results.

-Cash flows from operating activities without net cash outflow from an increase in working capital.
-This is one indicator in our quantitative targets, and we aim to achieve ¥630 billion in the fiscal year ending in March 2020.
+Cash flows from operating activities without net cash outflow from an increase in working capital and deducted payment of lease obligations.
+This is one indicator in our quantitative targets.

 In-house Entrepreneurship Program